FasterXML/jackson/contribution/jackson-coding-style-guide.md

-# Jackson-Java Coding Style Guide
+# Jackson Coding Style Guide

 This document serves as the coding conventions for Java source code in the Jackson project.
-It's inspired by the Google Java Style Guide.
+Some parts of this document only apply to Java source code, while others apply to all source code in the project.

 ## Table of Contents